← Articles

 Replace this with your custom domain if you have one (e.g., mygoodstore.com or shop.mybrand.com).

-The /* at the end of each URL is crucial - it means "allow usage on all pages of this domain".
-Without it, the key might only work on the homepage!
+The /* at the end of each URL means "allow usage on all pages of this domain".
+Without it, the key will only work on the exact homepage URL.

 Google Maps API key website restrictions settings with domain whitelist configuration

-Note: It may take a few minutes for Google's servers to propagate these changes, so don't panic if your key doesn't work immediately.
+It may take a few minutes for Google's servers to propagate these changes.
+The key may take a few minutes to become active.